-Most people think that estate planning is only concerned with the distribution of assets after a person passes away.
+Most people think that estate planning is concerned only with the distribution of assets after a person passes away.
 This is certainly part of it, but a proper estate plan provides a number of benefits while you are still alive and well.
 Let’s look at what estate planning can help you accomplish and why everyone needs a plan of his or her own.

 Controlling your assets even after you pass away

 Without your own estate plan, the IRS and the state of California will control how your assets are distributed after you pass away.
 The government is not interested in minimizing taxes, reducing costs, streamlining the distribution of your assets, or ensuring your wishes are carried out.
 To control “who gets what,” you need your own plan.